UBC-MDS/DSCI_522_Group_412/README.md

 ## Motivation and Research question

-Algorithms are used on an everyday basis to decide the outcome of credit applications.
+As the number of credit card applications increases dramatically these days, it would alleviate the burden of personals of financial institutions, if a well-trained algorithm can predict credit card application results.
 The purpose of our analysis is to answer the question: **"Given certain personal features, will the person’s credit card application be approved or not?"**

 ## Description of the Data